 - Google Workspace for Education Plus ($5/student/year)

-The Teaching and Learning Upgrade and Education Plus tiers actually add new functionality that was not present in G Suite.
-Specifically, users of these tiers get access to additionally interactive Google Meet features (such as Q&A and polling tools) and to Google Classroom add-ons.
+The Teaching and Learning Upgrade and Education Plus tiers add new functionality not present in G-Suite.
+Specifically, users of these tiers receive additional interactive Google Meet features (such as Q&A and polling tools) and access to Google Classroom add-ons.

 Google Classroom Add-ons

-Perhaps the biggest announcement of Google Workspace for Education centers around the addition of Google Classroom add-ons.
-While add-ons are not yet available, they do present a new avenue for apps to integrate with the LMS.
+Perhaps the biggest announcement of Google Workspace for Education is Google Classroom’s add-ons.
+Add-ons are not yet available, but they do present a new avenue for apps to integrate with the LMS.
 It also signals Google's initiative to innovate and further grow the platform.

-Currently, apps can integrate with Google Classroom through the Classroom API.
-As of writing this post, Google has not announced what the method of publishing an app as a Google Classroom add-on.
-Thus, its yet to be seen if the add-ons will integrate through the existing Classroom API, a new API, or maybe even through the LTI® standard.
-Edtech developers and product managers should stay abreast about Classroom add-ons and be prepared to develop their own add-ons.
+Currently, edtech products can integrate with Google Classroom through the Classroom API.
+It’s yet to be seen if add-ons will integrate through the existing Classroom API, a new API, or maybe even through the LTI standard.
+Developers and product managers should stay updated about Classroom add-ons and be prepared to develop their own.

-One thing to keep note is that add-ons are only available for the higher paid tiers of Google Workspace.
-Unlike apps that integrate through the Classroom API, only certain schools that use Google Classroom will be able to access the add-ons.
+Know that only the high-paid tiers of Google Workspace have access to add-ons.
+Unlike apps that integrate through the Classroom API, only certain schools using Google Classroom will be able to access the add-ons.